hmcts/auto-shutdown/README.md

 In the event that an environment or environments are needed outside of the default hours, you can raise an "issue" to automatically exclude it from the shutdown schedule.
 - [Complete this issue form](https://github.com/hmcts/aks-auto-shutdown/issues/new?assignees=&labels=&projects=&template=shutdown_form.yaml).
 - Multiple environments within the same "Business area" can be selected at the same time.
-- "Cross-cutting" = Shared Services
+- "Cross-Cutting" = Shared Services
 - Enter the "start date" for when automatic shutdown skips should begin.
 - If available, enter an end date for when your desired enviornment nolonger needs to be skipped from the automatic shutdown schedule.
 - If no end date is provided, it will defautl to the same day as the start date.